The IOP and diversity and inclusion

 Our diversity and inclusion work aims to cultivate an inclusive and diverse physics community which is reflected in our membership and governance structures.
 Here you’ll find information on our targeted initiatives, key statements, reports and external resources.

-We want to make physics more inclusive and to increase the diversity of the UK and Irish physics community at all levels.
+We want to make physics more inclusive and to increase the diversity of the physics community at all levels.
 We will do this by helping to build a thriving, diverse physics community that is welcoming to all, and ensuring that people, no matter their background or where they live, have access to world-class physics education and training.

 We recognise that whilst we have come a long way, we still have a very long way to go.
 We know that we have made great progress in some areas, while others seem to remain the same.
 We will not be disheartened by slow progress but will continuously strive to create the change that we so passionately want to see.